AndreWohnsland/CocktailBerry/readme.md

 python main.py
 ```

-A **second option** is to use either the `docker-compose.both.yaml` file with the docker-compose `--file` option, or to use the other provided frontent :
+A **second option** is to use either the `docker-compose.both.yaml` file with the docker-compose `--file` option, or to use the other provided frontend:

 ```bash
 # Either both in docker